Nancy Kerrigan: Television, movies and video games

 In the 1994 TV movie Tonya and Nancy: The Inside Story, she was portrayed by Heather Langenkamp.
 Years later, Langenkamp commented: "Good girls always get short shrift in this society, we want the story to be about the bad girl.
 I can't imagine a more admirable character than Nancy Kerrigan and it's too bad we don't make movies about people like that.
 People consider good girls boring, unfortunately".

 In 1994, Kerrigan hosted Saturday Night Live, season 19 episode 15, featuring musical guest Aretha Franklin.
+The episode earned the show its highest rating in six years.

 In Tattoo Assassins, a Mortal Kombat-style arcade fighting video game developed in 1994 by Data East (the release of which was cancelled, though rare, nearly-complete prototypes are in existence), one character the player can fight as is heavily based on Kerrigan.
 Namely, the figure-skater "Karla Keller" played by Cristine Dupree.
 Keller's backstory as given in the game itself has her as an Olympic hopeful but in a fictionalized version of the assault on Kerrigan, Keller's rival and fellow figure-skater "Eva Gunter" (a fictional version of Tonya Harding) attacks her late at night and injures her so much that Keller is forced to pull out of the Olympics.
 Since then, Keller trains in martial arts so she can one day take revenge on Gunter by beating her up.
 In the game, Karla Keller is dressed in full figure-skater attire (even wearing ice-skates) and like all other fighters in the game, has magical tattoos on her skin that come alive when the player performs special attacks and finishing moves.

 In 1995, Kerrigan had a guest appearance on Boy Meets World in the episode "Wrong Side of the Track" where she helps Eric Matthews discover his potential for skating in a dream sequence.

 In 2004, Kerrigan sang a cover of "The Best" for a Tina Turner tribute album.

 Kerrigan appeared in the Fox television program Skating with Celebrities (2006) and played a small part in the ice-skating comedy feature film Blades of Glory (2007) with Will Ferrell.
 She hosted Nancy Kerrigan's World of Skating on the Comcast Network starting in 2005, and has done commentary work for other skating broadcasts.

 During the 2010 Winter Olympics, Kerrigan served as a "special correspondent" for Entertainment Tonight.

 She has written an instructional book on advanced figure-skating technique, Artistry on Ice (ISBN 0-7360-3697-0).

 In 2014, ESPN aired The Price of Gold, a 30 for 30 documentary about the 1994 attack.
-On February 23, 2014, NBC aired a documentary during the 2014 Winter Olympics on the incident called Nancy & Tonya.
+On February 23, 2014, NBC aired a documentary during the 2014 Winter Olympics on the scandal called Nancy & Tonya.